1601-mma2013/Checked/README.md

 1. **goals**
 	- Make user life easier, to find your things in more easy way.
 	- Manage user time well, find things less than one minutes
-	- Will not find important things in a mess
+	- Will not find important things in a mess.
+	- Help user to make sure they brought all the things they need for an occasion.

 2. Patterns in user and customer behaviors
 	- People always like to do packing in last minute, will forgot to bring something important when going out from home